michaldaniel/nodejs-status-page/README.md

 # Simple Node.js status page

-Simple status page created to learn a bit of web development.
-It's learning project in the making, considering it's my first time with JavaScript & Node.js I will be honestly surprised if it turns out usable.
+Simple status page created to learn a bit of a web development.
+It's a learning project in the making, considering it's my first time with the JavaScript & Node.js I will be honestly surprised if it turns out usable.

 ## Planned features